Chapter 7 Bankruptcy – Kansas

-- $1000 worth of jewelry per person* (typically based on what you could sell it for now, not what you paid for it);
+4. $1000 worth of jewelry per person* (based on auction/garage sale value, which is usually very low compared to what you paid for it);

-- $7,500 worth of tools that are used in your job or business* (again, typically based on what you could sell it for now, not what you paid for it);
+5. $7,500 worth of tools that are used in your job or business* (based on auction/garage sale value, which is usually very low compared to what you paid for it);

 * Provided that if you owe money on any of these items, you are willing to continue making the payments.
 The exception is tools and household goods – we may be able to file a motion to wipe out the lien on those, while still letting you keep the property.
 If you have a loan secured by these kinds of items, please advise the attorney during your appointment.